diegovalverde/funk/README.md

 ### Function preconditions

-The programming languague Funk has no *if statements*.
+The programming language Funk has no *if statements*.

-Instead, you use a combinaation of **function preconditions** and **conditional variable assignements** in order to achive the same effect as have *if statements*.
+Instead, you use a combination of **function preconditions** and **conditional variable assignments** in order to achieve the same effect as have *if statements*.

 Consider the following code: